ynaroditsky/OmniAssist/README.md

 {

     "templateName": "WPSAgent",
     "aiModelName":"CHATGPT40",
+    "historyHandler": {
         "preHistoryPrompt": "Here is the interaction so far:",
+        "maxHistoryItems":5
+    },
     "inputPromptHandlers": [
         {
             "prompt": "You are a Medicare Customer Service Representative for WPS Health Solutions."